 Similarly, if you are looking to learn how to sell, shadow a person with a good reputation and proven skills.
-Observing this person as he goes about selling a product or service will impart better learning than textbooks.
+Observing this person as s/he goes about selling a product or service will impart better learning than textbooks.

-3. Seek to Reproduce Learning the Rewards
+3. Seek to Reproduce Learning that Offers Rewards

-This reward could be a better playing technique that gets you on the team, a good bedside manner when dealing with patients or anything else that you think is fair for reproducing a desired behavior.
+This reward could be a better playing technique that gets you on the team, a good bedside manner when dealing with patients, or anything else that you think is fair for reproducing a desired behavior.

 4. Take Good Notes